 It’s also very common for seniors to be active volunteers and contribute to their communities.
 In 2010, the volunteer rate for Canadians was 40% between the ages of 65 to 74 and 31% for those older than 75.
 Additionally, Canadians over the age of 75 made the largest annual charity donations on average when compared with other age groups.
 This shows that even after they retire, seniors keep contributing to society in meaningful ways.

 5. Older People Are All Unhappy and Depressed

 One stereotype of older adults is that they’re all grumpy, depressed, or sad.
-While depression is somewhat common among older adults, the prevalence may actually be much lower than you might expect.
+While depression is somewhat common among older adults, the prevalence may be lower than you expect.
 According to the Canadian Psychological Association, 15% of seniors report experiencing significant levels of depressive symptoms, but only 3-5% of seniors experience major depression.

 Never miss a post!

 Join our mailing list to get new blog posts straight to your inbox